25prabhu10/notes/docs/Languages/Git/Git.md

 ### Cherry-Pick

+The cherry-pick command takes changes from a specified commit and places them on the HEAD of the currently checked-out branch

 - Apply the changes from one or more existing commits
 - Can be used to apply commit from one branch to another
 - Each existing commit is recorded as a new commit on the current branch